 All the eating with none of the moving!
 If you’re staying at a deluxe resort, you’re only a phone call away from getting anything from Mickey waffles to an Ohana-style feast delivered right to your door.
 There’s just about nothing that feels as luxurious as lounging in a bathrobe, noshing on a fresh meal that you obtained with minimal effort, so this one is worth the up-charge.
 There’s also the convenience factor — it may not be a money-saving technique, but it does stop you from having to hit up a restaurant before heading to the parks.

-Skip the sweaty crowds packed from Cinderella Castle all the way down Main Street for an exclusive experience with all the sweets you can eat!
+Skip the sweaty crowds packed from Cinderella Castle all the way down Main Street, U.S.A. for an exclusive experience with all the sweets you can eat!
 For $69 per person (or $41 per child), you get access to a buffet of delectable desserts, non-alcoholic beverages like sparkling cider, and a comfortable area to view Happily Ever After with a clear view of the spectacular.
-There’s similar events hosted at other parks as well, like the Frozen Ever After Dessert Party for IllumiNations, the Fantasmic!
+There are similar events hosted at other parks as well, like the Frozen Ever After Dessert Party at EPCOT, the Fantasmic!
 Dessert & VIP Viewing Experience, and the Star Wars: A Galactic Spectacular Dessert Party at Disney’s Hollywood Studios.

 (Some) Character Meals